India 13.07.2020 Amrit Singh

 Governments meanwhile debated the crisis in independent silo’s and responded in knee-jerk reactions rather than coming together for a joint-response to contain a global crisis.
 The Foreign Office appeared to lose all perspective as it digressed from its established rules to issue a new blanket advisory, handing loop holes for airlines and insurance companies to exploit and renege on their responsibilities to clients.

-By mid-March, a little before the official UK lock down, we took the decision to shift to working from home to protect our team and I am immensely grateful to Mladen, our IT specialist and James, our GM for setting us up virtually overnight, so our sales specialist could continue the crucial work of speaking with clients personally.
+By mid-March, a little before the official UK lock down, we took the decision to shift to working from home to protect our team and I am immensely grateful to our IT specialist and our team for setting us up virtually overnight, so our sales specialist could continue the crucial work of speaking with clients personally.

 Over these days we have had to take many difficult decisions but none more so than the revoking of all holiday departures until the end of September.
-While most booked clients opted to postpone their journeys to 2021, some had to cancel and we are still troubled by the fact that we were not in a position to reimburse everyone immediately.
-To the few people who are still awaiting refunds, I would like to offer my personal apology and assure you that we are working with pipe-line service providers to recover the advances paid to them to secure your holidays and ask you to bear with us a little longer.
+While most booked clients opted to postpone their journeys to 2021, some had to cancel a few and are troubled by our inability to reimburse everyone immediately.
+To the few people who are still awaiting refunds, I would like to offer my personal apology and assure you that we are working with pipe-line service providers to recover advances paid and ask them to bear with us a little longer.

 With all movement for spring, summer and potentially autumn 2020 stalled and barely a fresh booking on the horizon, we would have been facing a serious financial crunch but for the interventions of Rishi Sunak, whose Job Retention Scheme, has allowed us to keep our amazing team together, albeit much of it furloughed but, connected in spirit.